 The future of Bryan Allen, a 3-year-old boy who was abandoned last week by a suspected shoplifter and went unclaimed and unidentified for five days, remains unclear.

+State Department of Human Services officials would not say Thursday whether the boy remained in state custody.
+They deviated from their normal policy of not commenting on specific cases Wednesday when, in cooperation with Oklahoma City police, they distributed photos and information about Bryan to enlist help from the public in identifying the boy.
 Police said officers located and arrested the man who abandoned the child Aug.
 24 at an Oklahoma City Wal-Mart.
 Thursday afternoon, police arrested Morris James McCaskill, 28, on complaints of child neglect, larceny of merchandise and three separate felony warrants for violation of a suspended sentence, police Master Sgt.
 Gary Knight said in a news release.
 Police said McCaskill is a friend of Bryan's mother.

+What's next?DHS Communications Director George Johnson said Bryan would be in state custody until a judge in Oklahoma County decides otherwise.
+Johnson would not say if that has already happened.
 Officials at the Oklahoma County district attorney's office, the Oklahoma City Police Department and the Oklahoma County Juvenile Justice Center said they don't know or would not say who has custody of Bryan.